yknot/SnowUpdates/README.md

 SnowUpdates
 ===========

-This code is used to send SMS updates about skiing conditions to users cell phones.
+This code is used to send PushBullet updates about skiing conditions to users cell phones.

+**Broken right now but to be fixed**

 At this point the code works with
   * Killington Ski Resort